mmozeiko/pkg2zip/README.md

     pkg2zip -x package.pkg [zRIF_STRING]

-PSX pkg files do not require zRIF argument.
+PSX or PSP pkg files do not require zRIF argument.
 It will be ignored.

+For PSP files pkg2zip by default will create .ISO file.
+To create compressed .CSO file pass -cN argument where N is compression factor.
+For example, for fastest compression use:

+    pkg2zip -c1 package.pkg

+To create smaller cso file (more compression will require more time) use -c9, or anything inbetween:

+    pkg2zip -c9 package.pkg

+You can combine -cN argument together with -x:

+    pkg2zip -x -c9 package.pkg

 # Generating zRIF string